Tractor pull, polka fest, crafters and more at Pioneer Power Show

 The Le Sueur County Pioneer Power’s Association’s annual celebration of rural living is coming back to the Pioneer Power Showgrounds this upcoming weekend.

-The Pioneer Power Show returns Aug.
-27-29, after a one-year hiatus Aug.
-27-29 with an assortment of exhibitions.
+The Pioneer Power Show returns Friday through Sunday with an assortment of exhibitions.

 Gates open daily at 7 a.m., and visitors will enjoy all forms of exhibitions and displays demonstrating farming and rural life activities of yesteryear, starting at 9 a.m.
 An estimated 100 crafters will be at the showgrounds over the weekend, demonstrating skills, like blacksmithing, woodworking, sawmilling, threshing and plowing and more trades that were historically a staple of rural living.
 While there will be no vendor fair at the showgrounds, some of the demonstrators will have crafts available for purchase.